top of page

 Click on the images to watch the original TV/Video spots.

-Consumers responded wildly to this campaign, as the work received some of the highest test scores in Little Debbie / AmeriTest history.
-Even more powerful, for our Hostess viewers, it didn't matter that Little Debbie wasn't the brand of their youth.
-Undeniably and authentically capturing that moment...and connecting with those feelings...proved much more important.
+Consumers respond wildly to this campaign, as the work receives some of the highest test scores in Little Debbie / AmeriTest history.
+For our Hostess viewers, it doesn't really matter that Little Debbie wasn't the brand of their youth.
+Undeniably and authentically capturing their adult disappointments and their childhood memories...and connecting with those feelings...proves much more important.

-Instantly, Little Debbie became "the brand that gets me!"
+Instantly, Little Debbie becomes "the brand that gets me!"

 PERFORMANCE